top of page

 • Headache

-Anyone with a personal or family history of medullary thyroid cancer, multiple endocrine neoplasia type 2, or an allergy to semaglutide should not take Wegovy.
+Individuals with a personal or family history of medullary thyroid cancer, multiple endocrine neoplasia type 2, or an allergy to semaglutide should avoid using Wegovy.

-Until now, MASH treatment options have been extremely limited.
-With Wegovy approved for MASH, obesity, and cardiovascular risk reduction, Novo Nordisk just added another major win to its portfolio.
-But the story isn’t finished.
-This accelerated approval hinges on proving Wegovy doesn’t just clean up biopsies.
-It also saves lives.
+Until now, treatment options for MASH have been extremely limited.
+With Wegovy's approval for MASH, obesity, and cardiovascular risk reduction, Novo Nordisk has achieved another significant milestone.
+However, the journey is not over.
+This accelerated approval relies on demonstrating that Wegovy not only improves biopsy results but also saves lives.

-Tirzepatide is also looking like a serious contender in the MASH space.
-Its phase II data show substantial histological improvements that outpace placebo, and it's gaining attention from both the medical community and investors.
+Tirzepatide is also emerging as a serious contender in the MASH treatment landscape.
+Its phase II data indicate substantial histological improvements that surpass placebo results, attracting attention from both the medical community and investors.

-It'll be key to see how it fares in longer and larger studies, but right now the signal is clear: MASH could well become part of its approved uses down the road.
+It will be crucial to observe how Tirzepatide performs in longer and larger studies.
+Currently, the message is clear: MASH could soon become part of its approved uses.

 Want More Stories Like This?
 Subscribe!